JLopez2042/Python_Projects/README.md

 # Python_Projects

 These are basic projects written in Python.
-They use variou modules such as tkinter or sqlite3.
+They use various modules such as tkinter or sqlite3.

 ## Projects